Emergency Drinking Water Preparation Before a Crisis

 For short-term emergencies, commercially bottled water is good to have on-hand, but should not be relied upon in a crisis scenario.
 Bottled water supplies tend to be extremely limited when disasters strike.
 To truly be prepared in such situations, storing tap water in clean containers, rotating them every six months, and treating the water properly to disinfect it will be necessary.

-In addition to storing water beforehand, knowing how to source water from your surroundings can save you in an emergency situation .
+In addition to storing water beforehand, knowing how to source water from your surroundings can save you in an emergency situation.
 Rivers, lakes, and rainwater can be great sources of clean drinking water, though it is important to treat the water that comes from these sources.
-A solution like rain harvesting will ensure that you always have fresh drinking water available, year-round, and especially in a time of crisis.
+A solution like rain harvesting tanks will ensure that you always have fresh drinking water available, year-round, and especially in a time of crisis.

 Previous article: